 Note that in this integral and throughout this article we write $\Lambda(t,s,x,y)$ although this object will be a distribution in the last argument.
 This abuse of notation is for the sake of briefness.

 With the help of \eqref{eq:isometry} we calculate the second moment of \eqref{eq:integralLambdasigma}, from where we can deduce sufficient conditions for its well-definedness.
 We will assume in the following, compare with Assumption \ref{one!}, that the spatial Fourier transform of the function $\sigma$ is a complex-valued measure with finite total variation, i.e.\ for all $s\in[0,T]$

 where $\pi$ is any partition on $\Rd$ into measurable sets $A$, and the supremum is taken over all such partitions.
 Let throughout the remainder of the article $\nu_s:=\caF\sigma(\cdot,s)$, and let $|\nu_s|$ denote its total variation.

 Now we compute the norm on the right-hand of \eqref{eq:isometry}.
 Using \eqref{eq:isometry}, the definition of convolution between a distribution $\nu_s$ and a function $\caF(\Lambda(t,s,x,\cdot))$, the well-known fact that the Fourier transform of a product is the convolution of the Fourier transforms, and Minkowski's integral inequality we obtain

-We see that $\caF\sigma(s)$ has to have finite total variation for almost all $s\in[0,T]$ in order that the previous term is finite.
-We will also assume that $\sigma(s)\in L^\infty(\Rd)$ for every $s\in[0,T]$ in order to simplify an argument later.
-In fact, this condition is not very restrictive, since it is already implied if we assume $\sigma(s)\in L^1(\Rd)$ for every $s\in[0,T]$.
-In this case, we get, by using a well-known continuity property of the Fourier transform
+We see that $\caF\sigma(s)$ has to have finite total variation for almost all $s\in[0,T]$ in order that the previous term be finite.
+We will now also assume that $\sigma(s)\in C_b(\Rd)$ for every $s\in[0,T]$ in order to simplify an argument later.
+In fact, this condition follows directly from the fact that $\nu_s$ has finite total variation for all $s\in[0,T]$ by considering the inverse Fourier transform (in the distributional sense) of $\nu_s$ and reminding that the Fourier transform of a measure with finite total variation is uniformly continuous, see \cite[Chapter 5, \S 26]{bill}.

-This implies that for each $s\in[0,T]$, $\sigma(s)$ has to be (essentially) bounded.
-Let in the following $\Delta_T$ be the simplex given by $0\leq t\leq T$ and $0<s<t$.
-In order for the existence of the stochastic integral, we need to assume the following.
+Let in the following $\Delta_T$ be the simplex given by $0\leq t\leq T$ and let $0<s<t$.
+In order for the well-definedness of the stochastic integral, we need to assume the following.